Why climate trolls have failed to stop Greta Thunberg

 "I replaced it because I preferred the flag over Greta Whingeberg.
 But since it triggers so many Lefties, I'm leaving this here a while!"

-Former AFL player Sam Newman was also deeply offended by Ms Thunberg's speech, calling her an "annoying little brat" on Twitter.
+Former AFL player Sam Newman was also deeply offended by Thunberg's speech, calling her an "annoying little brat" on Twitter.

 "This annoying little brat addressed the UN on the so-called climate crisis.
 WHO lets this s**t have a platform?
 Mendacious, inbred sycophants, that who. #ClimateChangeHoax," Newman wrote.

-Former Australian prime minister Kevin Rudd, who supported the teen activist, earlier speculated her speech would anger people, suggesting her fierce speech would "incense a whole lot of middle-aged white guys".
+Former Australian prime minister Kevin Rudd, who supported the teen activist, earlier speculated her speech would anger people, suggesting her fierce words would "incense a whole lot of middle-aged white guys".

 "I think she represents the anger of that generation and does so effectively.
-It might insult a whole bunch of middle-aged white guys because that's not the way we would talk or we think it's inappropriate for a young girl to speak that way, but when I speak to young people around the world — whether it's in China, here in the US or back home in Australia — frankly there's a rising rage that our generation has failed to step up to the plate," Mr Rudd told the ABC.
+It might insult a whole bunch of middle-aged white guys because that's not the way we would talk or we think it's inappropriate for a young girl to speak that way, but when I speak to young people around the world — whether it's in China, here in the US or back home in Australia — frankly there's a rising rage that our generation has failed to step up to the plate," Rudd told the ABC.

 On his radio show, Karl Stefanovic admitted he was one of those angry white guys.